jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-baz-jeff-borough-sydney.md

   up with founders Baz & Jeff to get the lowdown.
 featuredImage: /img/jeff-baz-borough.jpg
 ---
-_As they gear up for the launch of their brand new rooftop party **Borough**, we caught up with Anthony ‘Baz’ Barrett and Jeff Barrass for a chat about the concept, Sydney nightlife and their maddest party escapades... _
+_As they gear up for the launch of their brand new rooftop party - _[**_Borough_**](https://www.facebook.com/boroughsydney/)_, we caught up with Anthony ‘Baz’ Barrett and Jeff Barrass for a chat about Sydney nightlife and their maddest party escapades... _

 **RR:** Baz, Jeff... great to chat.
 We're excited for the launch of Borough this Sunday.
 Tell us about the concept.

-**Baz:** It’s all about the environment, people, music and sound - off the back of that, if it's well planned, curated and executed then the party should flow.
+**Baz:** It’s all about the environment, people, music and sound.
+Off the back of that, if it's well planned, curated and executed, then the party should flow.
 It's the little things that make it special, that's what we’re focusing on… attention to detail!

 **RR:** You've included a 3 hour extended “expression session” for headliners in the Borough format.
 As DJs, what do you think that will add?